conorheins/bayesian-mechanics-sdes/README.md

 # Installation

-To run the code in this repo, we recommend building a conda environment using the provided `environment.yml` file, which will install the required dependencies for you (see below):
+To run the code in this repo, we recommend building a conda environment using the provided `environment.yml` file, which will install (most of) the required dependencies for you - see below:

 ```
 conda env create -f environment.yml